mdn/content/files/en-us/web/css/contain/index.md

 When the browser recalculates the containing element's subtree, only that element is recalculated.
 Nothing outside of the contained element needs to be recalculated.
 Additionally, the fixed box uses the card as a layout container to position itself.

-The second card has no containment applied.
+The second and third cards have no containment.
-The layout context for the fixed box in this card is the root element with the box having a fixed position in the top right corner of the page.
+The layout context for the fixed box in the second card is the root element so the fixed box is positioned in the top right corner of the page.
-Without containment, the layout in the third card looks broken because the float overlaps the second card's bounds.
+A float overlaps the second card's bounds causing the third card to have unexpected layout shift that's visible in the positioning of the `<h2>` element.
-Without containment, when recalculation occurs, it is not limited to the container.
+When recalculation occurs, it is not limited to a container.
 This impacts performance and interferes with the rest of the page layout.

 {{EmbedLiveSample("Layout_containment", "100%", 350)}}